Is Kale Safe for Dogs?

 Because your dog’s digestive system is different from yours, you prepare kale a little differently for him than you do for yourself.
 You can serve kale as a treat or as part of your dog’s main meal.
 Remember that, as with any new food, you want to introduce kale to your dog’s diet slowly and watch for any indications of an adverse reaction.
 Here are several ways to prepare it.

-1. Thoroughly Wash the Kale before serving.
+- Thoroughly Wash the kale before serving.
 Just as with your own leafy greens, thoroughly wash the kale before serving it, even if you are cooking it.
 You want to make sure to remove any pesticides or other contaminants before giving it to your buddy.

-3. Steam It: As you would with other vegetables, you can steam the kale for your dog.
+- Steam It: You can steam the kale for your dog.
 Just be sure that you don’t prepare it with any additives.
 Seasonings like oil, salt, or other flavored spices can be toxic for dogs, so keep it plain and simple.

-4. Cook It: Kale for your dog can also be cooked, but again, no additional seasonings.
+- Cook It: Kale for a snack or homemade dog food can also be cooked, but again, no additional seasonings.
 Be careful of other vegetables, too, as some of those can be toxic for dogs.
 Garlic and onions, for example, are toxic to your furry friend.

-5. Puree It: Pureeing kale is a great way to make this strong, leafy green easier for your pooch to digest.
-It’s a great option for feeding kale to your dog.
+- Puree It: Pureeing kale is a great way to make this strong, leafy green easier for your pooch to digest.

-6. Remember, a Balanced Diet is Best.
-It’s a good idea to serve kale with a protein, such as chicken or beef.
+- Remember, a balanced diet is best.
+Serve kale with a protein, such as chicken or beef.
 That helps ensure your dog will get all the nutrients he needs in a balanced way.

 What Other Vegetables Can My Dog Eat?